lmch007/Gromacs_on_windows/README.md

 ! open the gromacs.sln in vs2022

+! manually setting the environment to x64 release (active).

-! changes all of C++ fils from MD to MT.
+! changes all setting of C++ files from MD to MT.

 cmake --build . --target INSTALL --config Release